ISISComputingGroup/ibex_developers_manual/Keithley-2700.md

 ### Drift

-The calculation used to calculate the drift uses information from the previous scan (including the previous calculated drift) and the information from the new scan.
+The calculation used to calculate the drift uses information from the previous scan (including the previously calculated drift) and the information from the new scan.

 ![drift-calculation]